 5. One measurement variable, grip strength; two nominal variables, right vs. left and person (because you have multiple observations per person); each person is found in combination with right and with left: two-way anova with replication.
 Note that you have three observations for each person-hand combination, so it's not a paired t-test or two-way anova without replication.

-6. One measurement variable, jumping height; two nominal variables, dog breed and castrated vs. uncastrated; each dog breed is found in combination with castrated and with uncastrated: two-way anova with replication.
+6. One measurement variable, jumping height; two nominal variables, dog breed and castrated vs. uncastrated; each dog breed is found in combination with castrated and with uncastrated; multiple dogs for each breed/castration combination: two-way anova with replication.
 Note that I randomize the order of questions after I write them, so it can happen that the same answer appears twice in a row, as it did here.

 7. You should try transformations and try to find one that makes the data look more normal.
 Note that if you said you would just use one specific transformation, such as the log transformation, you got a little off; you would need to try different transformations.

 8. The unbalanced design is bad because if your data have heteroscedasticity, the combination of heteroscedasticity and an unbalanced design could increase your chance of a false positive..
 Remember that an unbalanced design doesn't cause heteroscedasticity.

-9. One measurement variable, balance time; two nominal variables, point stared at, and person (since you have multiple observations per person); each person is found in combination with each point stared at: two-way anova without replication.
+9. One measurement variable, balance time; two nominal variables, point stared at, and person (since you have multiple observations per person); each person is found in combination with each point stared at; just one observation per person/point combination: two-way anova without replication.

 10. Three nominal variables, professor, asleep vs. awake, day: Cochran-Mantel-Haenszel test.

 11. You are given effect size (0.1 m/s) and alpha (0.05), so you need beta (or power) and standard deviation.

 12. The larger standard deviation for A. vulgare means there's more variation of individual observations around the mean for A. vulgare than for A. nasatum.

-14. One measurement variable, arsenic content; two nominal variables, species and location; each species found at each location: Two-way anova with replication
+14. One measurement variable, arsenic content; two nominal variables, species and location; multiple individuals of each species found at each location: Two-way anova with replication